-If your child lives in Nottingham city and is due to start reception year in September 2018*, or they are currently in year 2 at an infant school and will be transferring to junior school** in September 2018 you will need to apply here for a school place.
-The closing date for applications is 15 January 2018.
+If your child lives in Nottingham city and is due to start reception year in September 2018*, or they are currently in year 2 at an infant school and will be transferring to junior school** in September 2018 you will need to apply for a school place.
+The closing date for applications was 15 January 2018.

 *Children who reach age 4 between 1 September 2017 and 31 August 2018 will start school in September 2018.